-Maple Leafs beat Penguins to clinch final playoff spot
+NHL playoffs open Wednesday with five series starting

-WHO’S IN
+WHO’S PLAYING

-EAST: The Toronto Maple Leafs filled the final vacant playoff spot by beating the Pittsburgh Penguins 5-3 on Saturday night in dramatic fashion after losing goaltender Frederik Andersen to injury.
-They’ll face either the Presidents’ Trophy-winning Washington Capitals or the rival Ottawa Senators in the first round.
-The Atlantic Division-champion Montreal Canadiens have home-ice advantage against the New York Rangers.
-The Penguins have home ice against the Columbus Blue Jackets.
-The Capitals, Senators and Boston Bruins have clinched spots and await matchups.
-The Senators beat the Rangers on Saturday to lock up second in the Atlantic and home-ice advantage in the first round.
+EAST: The NHL-leading Washington Capitals face the Toronto Maple Leafs and the defending Stanley Cup champion Pittsburgh Penguins have home-ice advantage against the rival Columbus Blue Jackets on the Metropolitan Division side.
+On the Atlantic side, the division champion Montreal Canadiens face the wild-card New York Rangers, and the Ottawa Senators have home ice against the Boston Bruins.

 Most Read Stories